ladenberger/aps-maven-plugin/README.md

 mvn aps:stencil-templates
 ```

-for generating/updating the APS stencil webresources based on your custom stencil template files (*[form name]-runtime.html* and *[form name]-ctrl.js*).
+for generating/updating the APS stencil webresources based on your custom stencil template files (*[field name]-runtime.html* and *[field name]-ctrl.js*).
 The generated APS stencil webresources are needed to enable your custom stencil fields for your APS development environment.

 ## Auto Update of APS Stencil Webresources (Eclipse)

-Add this snippet to your pom.xml to enable generating/updating the APS stencil webresources automatically whenever you add/change/delete a custom stencil field template file (e.g. *[form name]-runtime.html* and *[form name]-ctrl.js*).
+Add this snippet to your pom.xml to enable generating/updating the APS stencil webresources automatically whenever you add/change/delete a custom stencil field template file (e.g. *[field name]-runtime.html* and *[field name]-ctrl.js*).
 The plugin is designed to be incremental build aware.

 ```
 	<build>